pyscf/pyscf.github.io/source/user/scf.rst

 * ``'vsap'``

     Superposition of atomic potentials as described in :cite:`Lehtola2019_JCTC_1593`.
-Pretabulated, fully numerical
+A sum of pretabulated, fully
-    atomic potentials determined with the approach of :cite:`Lehtola2020_PRA_012516` are used to build a guess potential on a DFT quadrature grid; this potential is then used to obtain the orbitals.
+    numerical atomic potentials determined with the approach of :cite:`Lehtola2020_PRA_012516` is used to build a guess potential on a DFT quadrature grid; this potential is then used to obtain the orbitals.
 Note this option is only available for DFT calculations in PySCF.